 The Bay of Plenty CDEM Group Recovery Plan sets out the processes and procedures that will apply in recovery.
-This is supported by the Recovery Toolkit was introduced in 2022, this toolkit contains tactical resources for recovery, including templates, examples and links to guidance and further information.
+This plan is supported by the Recovery Toolkit, which was introduced in 2022.
+The toolkit contains tactical resources for recovery, including templates, examples and links to guidance and further information.

 It assists the Bay of Plenty CDEM Group to prepare for and support their communities to recover after an emergency, meet their legislative duties and elevate recovery preparedness.

-Our Story - Cyclone Gabrielle 2023
+our story Cyclone Gabrielle 2023

 The summer of 2022-2023 saw several severe weather events one after another.
-This meant a lot of sodden ground, slip-prone hills and damaged roads.
+This meant a lot of sodden ground, landslide-prone hills and damaged roads.
 On Auckland Anniversary Weekend, there were deadly floods across the Auckland region and smaller, but still significant, effects in other regions, including landslips in Bay of Plenty.

 In February, Cyclone Gabrielle had been predicted as a major storm and like many regions, we were preparing for a significant impact.
-Emergency Management teams set up emergency operations and coordination centres ahead of time so they could respond quickly to the Gabrielle as she tracked south.
+Emergency Management teams set up emergency operations and co-ordination centres ahead of time so they could respond quickly to the Gabrielle as she tracked south.

 The storm hit Bay of Plenty on February 13.
 A region-wide state of emergency was declared and some coastal communities were evacuated as a result of storm surge, heavy rain and winds.
-Roads were blocked by downed trees and slips and across the region.
+Roads were blocked by downed trees and landslides across the region.
 Many people had a tense and uncomfortable night as they waited to see the worst of the damage the next day.

-But on February 14, we realised that it was Tairawhiti and Hawkes Bay that had taken the worst of the storm, and a national state of emergency was declared.
-Eleven people lost their lives, entire houses had been swept away, an unknown number of people were missing and there was severe damage to roads, cell sites, power and water.
+But on February 14, we realised that it was Tairāwhiti and Hawke's Bay that had taken the worst of the storm, and a national state of emergency was declared.
+Eleven people lost their lives, entire houses had been swept away, an unknown number of people were missing and there was severe damage to roads, telecommunication, powerlines and water supply.